vizv/scripts/docs/gui/journal.rst

 ===========

 .. dfhack-tool::
-    :summary: Fort journal with a multi-line rich text editor.
+    :summary: Fort journal with a multi-line text editor.
     :tags: fort interface

 The `gui/journal` plugin provides a handy tool to document